EMSTrack/Algorithms/README.md

 There are many ways to get the simulator to work.
 See [The Installation Instructions](INSTALL.md).

-## Run

-If all is well, the simulator library should be runnable now.
+# See the help message

 `python3 run-simulation --help`

+Among other things, you will see this:

+`usage: run-simulation [-h] config_file`

+The program expects a configuration file with the simulation.

-### YAML Configuration Files
+# YAML Configuration Files

-We use yaml to read configurations from files into the simulator.
-Take a look at `configurations/example.yaml` for an example.
-To run it:
+The configuration file is in YAML format, and it contains user specifications for how the simulation runs.
+For specification details, an upcoming paper will detail that.
+For now, take a look at `configurations/example.yaml`.

+# Run an example simulation

 `python3 run-simulation configurations/example.yaml`

-### Simple Example
+# Run a simple simulation

 `python3 run-simulation configurations/simple.yaml`

-### Custom Simulation
+# Custom Simulation

 To run a custom simulation, create a new YAML file and specify the requirements for the simulation (look to the other YAMLs for an example).
 Additional extensions for the framework can also be specified here.